trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

  - Select the correct instance type (t2 micro is perfect for this).
  - The other 3 panels, Configure instance, Add Storage and Add Tags, can be skipped, but I suggest reading everything once, just in case you need it further when you are on your own.
  - The Configure Security Group step is needed to enable traffic to the server.
 The default is add a new group. keep that selected.
 When adding the rules, select the type as 'All', source as '0.0.0.0/0' and go to the next step
  - 'Review and Launch'.
-This gives you a summary of the selected options over the last 6 steps.
+This gives you a summary of the selected options over the last 6 steps. and then...
+ - Launch it!

+ Now the server is up and running.
+We need to SSH into it to install the packages and then start the server.

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>
 [^awsConsole]: <https://console.aws.amazon.com>